Dyson Gen5 Detect vs. V15 Detect

 3. Floor Specific Nozzles

-Another similarity between the Gen5 and V15 Detect is both come with floor-specific cleaner heads for vacuuming hard floors and carpets.
+Another similarity between the Gen5 and V15 Detect is that both come with floor-specific cleaner heads for vacuuming hard floors and carpets.

 Dyson started using the slim roller attachment in the V15 Detect, which I like since it will fit under low clearance areas better than the older, chunky, fluffy roller.